ashwini-devops74/simple-node-python-app/README.md

 ---

-## ✅ Part 1: Kubernetes Architecture
+## Task 1: Kubernetes Architecture

 ### 📄 Description
 - Explained the **Kubernetes architecture** with all major components: